-I’ve been running the Facebook Page Cover Band Central for a while now.
+I’ve been running Cover Band Central for many years now.
 The effort is to showcase ways a cover band or artist can improve their situation, with the intention being to entertain as well as educate other musicians.
 With many bands sharing their links, I’ve come across many instances where some of the points below are neglected, executed poorly, or just completely omitted.

 I want you to succeed.
 I really, really do.
 Read the points below, and if you have any interest in having more people at your gigs and potentially making more money, and you are violating any of the infractions listed, then act on them immediately.
 They are all simple fixes that take very little time and very little effort, but will pay off well in the long run.

 I should preface this list by pointing out that not every performer or band is looking for anything more than they already have.
 There are many musicians that have regular day jobs and just play as a hobby or for fun.
 Some play once in a while, usually locally, and have an audience of friends and/or regulars, or perhaps a built in crowd, and are content with the way things are.
 If you fall under those categories, then you can close this article now.
 You’re doing just fine and if you’re happy, you don’t need to change a thing.

 Some of you know this stuff cold, too, so you’ll find all of this info to be obvious.
 This article is directed more towards the players that are looking to improve upon their existing situation, in whatever capacity, and need a good checklist or at the very least, good reminders.
 If that is you, then read on!

 1. No Facebook Page